jameszha/pyOnto2Vec/README.md

 # pyOnto2Vec

 ## Introduction
 (Mostly) Python re-implementation of Onto2Vec.
+The functionality of these scripts remain unchanged; however, these implementations are largely more efficient, output useful statistics, and are in Python (need we say more?).

 Based on the paper: *Onto2Vec: joint vector-based representation of biological entities and their ontology-based annotations* by Fatima Zohra Smaili, Xin Gao, and Robert Hoehndorf.
 2018. https://academic.oup.com/bioinformatics/article/34/13/i52/5045776